JonScott20/JonScott20.github.io/projects.md

 CPE 357 - Systems Programming (Kurt Mammen Winter Quarter 2017)

 **Project 1 - Mastermind**

 Wikipedia explanation of the [Mastermind] (https://en.wikipedia.org/wiki/Mastermind_(board_game))

 **Project 2 - Word Count**

 **Project 3 - Word Frequency**

 **Project 4 - Battleship**

 This was by far my favorite project of the class.
-It was an exercise in using fork, exec in order to create
+It was an exercise in using fork, exec in order to create multiple processes and pass information between them via pipes.

+The class was then given the opportunity to create a player to compete in a tournament against the rest of the players in the class.

 **Project 5 - C Shell**

 **Project 6 - LZW Compression**

+The LZW compression algorithm paired with bit packing and recycling with codes between 2^9 and 2^15